saliq2832/saliq2832/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-i will always find bugs in my code. that's why i'm better than you :)
+### I will always find bugs in my code. that's why i'm better than you :)